What does a shock absorber do?

 - Maintain contact with the road surface: By damping the motion of the vehicle’s springs, shock absorbers ensure that the vehicle’s tires maintain good contact with the road at all times, increasing safety and improving vehicle handling.

-Without shock absorbers, the vehicle would have a very bouncy ride and the tires would not maintain constant contact with the road, reducing the effectiveness of the brakes and leading to an overall loss of control and comfort.
+Without shock absorbers, the vehicle would have a very bouncy ride, and the tires would not maintain constant contact with the road, reducing the effectiveness of the brakes and leading to an overall loss of control and comfort.

-Shock absorbers are typically made up of several components, each manufactured from different materials for their unique properties.
-Here’s a basic breakdown of the main components and their typical materials:
+Shock absorbers consist of several components, each made from different materials for their unique properties.Here’s a basic breakdown of the main components and their typical materials:

 - Outer Tube/Casing: This is typically made from high-grade steel due to its strength and durability.
 The tube has to withstand the pressures of the hydraulic fluid or gas inside, as well as protect the inner components from external damage.